 Once planted, water - any excess water should drain away quickly.
 If you have a tray under a pot, empty it out after an hour or so to make sure the bulbs don’t sit in water.

 Place your potted amaryllis in a light, warm position.
 Water it every couple of days, and feed with Hadeco bulb food.
 In late autumn, stop watering and let your bulb have a well deserved rest.
 Repot every two seasons.

 Visit Our New Online Shop for your Amaryllis!

-A visit to our online shop, your local garden centre or supermarket in late May will reveal a gorgeous variety of Lilies for your garden!
+A visit to our online shop, your local garden centre or supermarket this September will reveal a gorgeous variety of Amaryllis for your garden!

 Traditional Hippeastrum are large- flowering (20cm+) although many miniature hybrids have been developed in recent years.
 Colours range from pure white to lovely soft rose, pink, magenta, salmon, orange, red, mahogany, red and white striped beauties.